This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 General Information: Please Read First

-- Who will apply for my Student visa?
+- Who will apply for my Student Visa?

 However, if you enlist an agent to assist you with your visa application, we strongly advise that you personally ensure that all of your documents and application form are correct and that they meet the visa requirements.

-The UKVI cannot reconsider a visa refusal due to mistakes made by you or a third party.
+UK Visas and Immigration (UKVI) will not reconsider a visa refusal due to mistakes made by you or a third party.

 - What type of visa should I apply for?